Wiki · Concept · Last reviewed June 19, 2026

 Training-data gaps.
 Rare facts, ambiguous entities, stale information, conflicting sources, and low-quality data increase the chance that a model fills uncertainty with a plausible pattern.

 Evaluation incentives.
-OpenAI's 2025 research argues that many benchmarks reward accuracy while penalizing abstention, encouraging models to guess when uncertain instead of saying they do not know.
+Kalai et al. argue that many benchmarks reward accuracy while penalizing abstention, encouraging models to guess when uncertain instead of saying they do not know.
+Their proposed response is not merely another hallucination benchmark, but changes to scoring incentives in the evaluations that developers already optimize toward.

 Prompt and context failure.
 A model may answer beyond the provided source, ignore a constraint, overgeneralize from retrieved snippets, or synthesize across documents without preserving their caveats.